Mod-Bucket/Basic-Staples/README.txt

 ----------------------

 toketsupuurin:
 - filled in holes in vanilla recipes so you can make bread, cheese, coffee and the like.
-If it's a food product in vanilla you can now craft it and there is a recipe that will USE IT.
+If it's a food product in vanilla you can now craft it and there is a recipe that will USE IT if it's an ingredient.
 - balance patches to vanilla prices.
 - Angus cow
 - rooster patch to make the rooster functional